rgeyer-rs-cookbooks/rs_vagrant_shim/README.md

 A cookbook which hopes to allow vagrant interoperability with RightScale Chef cookbooks, including support for the RightScale only functionality like remote_recipe, server_collection, and right_link_tag.

+The persistent file is stored in /vagrant/rs_vagrant_shim/#{config.vm.hostname}, so in a multi VM vagrant environment, make sure that the hostnames are unique!

 Requirements
 ============